Page id: 84

 Personal attitudes: capacity to work independently as well as in teams, result orientation, concern for quality, efficiency and accuracy, pro-active attitude, enthusiasm, adaptability, self-management and development, organisational alignment.

-Duration and conditions of internships: Two internships are available for six months or a year.
-The applicants should mention the period they are applying for.
+Duration and conditions of internships: Two internships are available for one year.

 Venue: Internships take place at the ERIAC Office and Art Space in Berlin, Mitte.